bmavity/iota-upload-poc/tutorial/iota-upload-poc-tutorial.md

 1. Currently, if the page is refreshed when an upload is paused, and the Customer resumes the upload, the application will charge the Customer for the full size of the file, instead of calculating previous payments.
 Use the file id added to the transactions in the previous exercise to calculate existing payments to ensure the Customer is charged fairly.
 1. Uppy has additional plugins for Dropbox and Google Drive.
 Enable the file uploader to get files from both.

+## Conclusion
+While the proof-of-concept described here has a few rough edges, it is sufficient enough to display that IOTA can be effectively be used for micropayments.